bilalgurkansanli/bilalgurkansanli/README.md

 ## About Me

-I'm a university student with a strong focus on **Artificial Intelligence** and **Cybersecurity**.
+I'm a university student with a strong focus on **Artificial Intelligence**.
 I enjoy building projects that sit at the intersection of intelligent systems and secure design — from machine learning pipelines to network analysis tools.

 - 🎓 Studying Internet and Network Technologies
 - 🔍 Currently exploring: Machine Learning, Network Security & Ethical Hacking